michaelshumshum/skribbl-io_spamBot/README.md

 ## prerequisites
 - make sure to have the latest version of google chrome.
 - get python 2.7. if you have python 3, some of the lines will give you errors due to the updated api.
-- install selenium using `pip install`. search that up if u dont know what to do.
+- install selenium and npyscreen using `pip install`. search that up if u dont know what to do.
 - in the script, change the `driverDirectory` on line 9 to where your chromedriver is located. i included the driver in this repo, just put in the directory.

 ## optional stuff
-- you can change `playerMinThreshold` on line 8 to whatever player count you want. don't put anything lower than 2 (obviously) or higher than 8 (max players in a game).
+- you can change `playerMinThreshold` on line 8 (line 13 in bto whatever player count you want. don't put anything lower than 2 (obviously) or higher than 8 (max players in a game).
 - feel free to change the text it spams, the name of the bot, and the chat it shows.

 ## CHANGELOG
+v2.1
+- bot swarm now has a simple UI that displays the status of each bot. uses the `npyscreen` module
+- i will abadom the regular bot as it is pretty much useless. though, i will still keep it here.
+- what's next:
+      = adding an accesible chatlog for each bot.
+      = better ue design
 V2.0
 - release of bot swarm script
 - issue in the normal bot that needs attention: